linux-china/nats-spring-boot-starter/README.md

 nats.url = nats://localhost:4222
 ```

-* in you code, use autowired client to send message
+* in your code, use autowired client to send message

 ```
             @Autowired